facelessuser/backrefs/docs/src/markdown/index.md

 Replace templates are a little different than searches and require a bit more control to accomplish some of the replace features.
 Backrefs, like with searches, processes the string before passing it through the regular expression engine.
-Once Backrefs has parsed and altered the string as needed, it is then passed the regular expression engine to extract string literals and the group mapping (search groups to replace group placeholders).
+Once Backrefs has parsed and altered the string as needed, it is then passed to the regular expression engine to extract string literals and the group mapping (search groups to replace group placeholders).
 Backrefs will then return a replace object that should be used to apply the replace.
 The object will handle applying casing (upper or lower) to the returned captured groups, and assemble the desired string output.
 For these reasons, Backrefs requires you to compile your